cl-roberts/code-appendix/README.md

 body of the document and instead prints them altogether in an appendix at the end.
 The behavior of the filter can be controlled using the following YAML options:

 - `code-appendix-title: str`.
 A string giving the code appendix title.
-Defaults to "Code".
+Defaults to "Code Appendix".
 - `code-appendix-header-level: int`.
 An integer giving the code appendix header level.
 Defaults to 1.
 - `code-appendix-file: str`.
 A string giving a path pointing to an external file